 What you get back is incredibly valuable: They add two more items to your list and they cross out whole paragraphs saying, ‘We aren’t doing that anymore.’
 They cross out that part you thought was cute but was really embarrassingly stupid.
 Sometimes they even correct punctuation, grammar, and style.

 Enclose a SASE (Self-Addressed, Stamped Envelope) with the chapter you send for peer review, and 95% of your reviewers will reply within ten days.
 When the corrections arrive, spread them out on your desk by chapter and go through them page by page to make corrections on your computer.
 Evaluate each suggestion.
 Did they find a mistake?
 Did the misunderstand what you were trying to say?
 Are they behind the times?

 When your book comes out, you don’t have to wait for your readers’ reaction, ‘for the other shoe to drop,’ because you know the book is right.
 After all, it has been reviewed and accepted by the best – the opinion-molders in your field.
 And, there is another valuable reason for peer view: you have more than a dozen important people telling everyone about your book – and how they helped you with it.

 Ken Blanchard, co-author of ‘The One Minute Manager,’ says, ‘I don’t write my books, my friends write them for me.’
 He explains that he jots down some ideas and sends them off to friends for comment.
 They send back lots of good ideas that he then puts into his manuscript.
 Ken is being very generous, of course, and what he is describing is ‘peer review.’

-People like to see their name in print.
+People like to see their names in print.
 As long as your book is reasonably good, experts in the field will jump at a chance to be mentioned.
 If they sell products or consulting, the exposure is invaluable to them.
 Whether for vanity or financial gain, recognizable people want to have their name in print.
 Authors and publishers do not pay for endorsements.
 In fact, quotations cannot be considered valid if payments are involved.